Error Handling in C Programming

 No such file or directory |

-Best Practices with errno
+Best Practices with errno:

 - Include

-at the top of your program. - Set
+#include <errno.h>at the top of your program. - Set

-before making a call. - After the call, check if it failed (e.g., returned
+errno = 0before making a call. - After the call, check if it failed (e.g., returned

-. - Print the error message using
+NULL) and inspecterrno. - Print the error message using

-3. Using assert
+3. Using assert for Debugging

-and is used to perform sanity checks during development.
+The assert macro is defined in <assert.h> and is used to perform sanity checks during development.
 It evaluates a condition, and if the condition is false, the program prints an error message and terminates.

 Syntax: